Budget 2023 to focus on automation, digital technology

-KUALA LUMPUR: Malaysia’s upcoming Budget 2023 will focus on the use of automation and digital technology and the development of a future-ready workforce, said Deputy Finance Minister, Yamani Hafez Musa.
+KUALA LUMPUR: Malaysia’s upcoming Budget 2023 will focus on the use of automation and digital technology and the development of a future-ready workforce, said Deputy Finance Minister, Yamani Hafez Musa (pix).

 He said the government, in collaboration with various parties, is actively preparing the nation for digital transformation to drive sustainable and equitable economic growth.